Normal subgroups in the Cremona group (long version): Introduction

-{\bf{1.1. c.--}} The group $\Bir(\P^2_\C)$ contains a linear group with Kazhdan property (T), namely $\PGL_3(\C)$, and it cannot be written as a non trivial free product with amalgamation.
+{\bf{c.--}} The group $\Bir(\P^2_\C)$ contains a linear group with Kazhdan property (T), namely $\PGL_3(\C)$, and it cannot be written as a non trivial free product with amalgamation: see Appendix \ref{deCornulier} of this paper.
 Thus, even if our strategy is similar to Danilov's proof, it has to be more involved (see \S \ref{par:Danilovbad}). \end{rem}